SeeedDocument/Seeed-WiKi/docs/Grove_System.md

 ##Grove Starter Kit

-We designed many kit for the beginner.
+We designed many kits for the beginner.
 Normally, a Grove starter kit include a Grove Extension Board, many Grove modules and a user manual, which include many lessons for the beginners.
 If you want to start a platform or just learn about electronic, Grove Starter kit is your best choice.

 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/GroveSystem/master/images/starter_kit_main.jpg)